Repositories

 podman push ${QUAY_HOSTNAME}/olleb/rollback:latest

-• Verify that the new image has been pushed to the Quay repository and check its manifest digest and layers in the Quay UI.
-You should observe that the manifest digest and layers are different from the previous image.
+• Verify that the new image has been pushed to the Quay repository, and check its manifest digest and layers in the Quay UI.
+You should observe that the manifest digest and layers differ from the previous image.

 rblatest2